Course Outline

 Scaling your Kubernetes cluster for government operations

-- Diagnosing and fixing common Kubernetes issues in a government context
+- Diagnosing and fixing common Kubernetes issues for government

 Requirements

-- Experience with Docker containers for government use
+- Experience with Docker containers for government applications

 Audience